luciousmc/full-stack-lessons/exercises/command-line-basics/README.md

 1. Read the `NAME`, `SYNOPSIS`, and `DESCRIPTION` sections.
 You can ignore all of the options, but you might be interested in the `-r` option in the future.
 1. Use the `cp` command to make a copy of the `and-then.txt` named `no-and-then.txt`.
 1. Use the `ls` command to verify that `and-then.txt` and `no-and-then.txt` both exist in your current working directory.
+1. Use the `cat` command to verify that `and-then.txt` and `no-and-then.txt` contain the same content.

 ### Submitting Your Solution